WendyAlfeu/WendyAlfeu/README.md

 - Hi, I’m @WendyAlfeu.
-- I’m currently learning How to use GitHub to create Projects
+- I’m currently learning Cybersecurity on https://tryhackme.com/p/WendyA
 - I’m looking to collaborate on adhering to laws and protecting people and organizations
 - I’m enthusiatic about securit operations and enjoy manage, prevent, and investigate threats, risks, and vulnerabitilites that can possibily impact an organization and the people it serves.
 I place a highly value on maintaning a strong security posture to help protect sensitive information and mitigate risk.